 Step 1-B: Supervisor-Initiated Application

-Supervisors at SAMHSA are sometimes in a position to identify students for volunteer opportunities.
-Whether it is at an academic conference or through an exchange in their larger community, supervisors should feel free to encourage students to apply for a student volunteer position at SAMHSA by submitting their resumes and transcripts directly to SAMHSA’s student programs coordinator at email@example.com.
-Supervisors may also collect prospective student volunteers’ resumes and transcripts.
+Supervisors at SAMHSA are sometimes in a position to identify students for practicum opportunities.
+Whether it is at an academic conference or through an exchange in their larger community, supervisors should feel free to encourage students to apply for a practicum position at SAMHSA by submitting their resumes and transcripts directly to SAMHSA's student programs coordinator at email@example.com.
+Supervisors may also collect prospective practicum students' resumes and transcripts.
 Those should be provided to the student programs coordinator before proceeding to Step 2: Interviews and Preliminary Selection.

 Step 2: Interviews and Preliminary Selection

-Supervisors are strongly encouraged to interview prospective student volunteers before submitting their selections for approval by the Director of the Division of Management Services (DMS).
-Interviews are an important tool in determining an office and volunteer’s fit with one another, and more clearly articulating the responsibilities and expectations for the term of service.
+Supervisors are strongly encouraged to interview prospective practicum students before submitting their selections for approval by the Director of the Division of Management Services (DMS).
+Interviews are an important tool in determining an office and student's fit with one another, and more clearly articulating the responsibilities and expectations for the practicum.

-After considering prospective volunteers’ applications and interviews, supervisors submit their preliminary selections to the Director of DMS for approval.
+After considering prospective practicum students' applications and interviews, supervisors submit their preliminary selections to the Director of DMS for approval.

 Step 3: Division Director Approval and Offer Letter

-After receiving preliminary selections, the Director of DMS grants final approval of a student volunteer placement and DMS will send the formal offer letter to the applicant.
+After receiving preliminary practicum selections, the Director of DMS grants final approval of a practicum student placement.
+If approved, the DMS will send the formal offer letter to the applicant.